zero-to-prod/service-models/README.md

 $order->status->value; // 'pending'
 ```

-## Custom Cast for One-to-One Relationships
+## Custom Cast for `HasOne` Relationships

-Implement custom casting logic using classes that implement the `CanCast` interface.
+Implement the `CanCast` interface to make a custom type cast.

 ```php
 use Zerotoprod\ServiceModel\ServiceModel;